 The volume unit of measure is based on number of link boxes repaired or maintained, irrespective of the number of different times that the same asset has been repaired or maintained within the regulatory period.

-Street Works - payments made under the new roads and Street Works act and traffic management act incurred as a result of works in relation link box due to condition, legal & safety reasons and link box failure mitigation activities.
+Street Works - payments made under the new roads and Street Works act and traffic management act incurred as a result of works in relation link box Asset Replacement due to condition, legal & safety reasons and link box failure mitigation activities.
 The road charges costs are not directly linked to the related table.
 DNOs should calculate the apportioned costs and volumes related to link boxes and providing justification in the commentary.

 Table 3: Results